Bill Beach (rockabilly musician): Early years

-Beach was born on August 8, 1932 in Glencoe, Kentucky.
+Beach was born in Glencoe, Kentucky, on August 8, 1932.
 He began his musical career as a teenager after borrowing a guitar from his cousin to learn a few chords.
-In 1948, he appeared several times as a guest on the country music radio show "Shorty and Sally Fincher Jamboree Show" out of Wheeling, West Virginia and traveled the region (including York, PA) with the WWVA Jamboree during the summer of 1948 with country music stars like Hank Williams Sr., Hank Snow and Little Jimmy Dickens.
+In 1948, he appeared several times as a guest on the country music radio show "Shorty and Sally Fincher Jamboree Show" out of Wheeling, West Virginia, and traveled the region (including York, Pennsylvania) with the WWVA Jamboree during the summer of 1948 with country music stars like Hank Williams Sr., Hank Snow and Little Jimmy Dickens.
 Later in 1948, he was finally able to buy his own Martin D-28 guitar.

-Touring with this regional country music radio station heightened his interest in music and after graduating from high school in 1951, Beach moved to Cincinnati, OH to live with his mother in hopes of pursuing a musical career.
+Touring with this regional country music radio station heightened his interest in music and after graduating from high school in 1951, Beach moved to Cincinnati, Ohio, to live with his mother in hopes of pursuing a musical career.
 He began recording at the old Wurlitzer Music Studios in Cincinnati where he met and recorded with Skeeter Davis.
 His recordings during this time were unreleased.

 King Record days

 In November 1952, during the Korean War, Beach enlisted into the United States Marine Corps.
 His musical career was placed on hold until he was honorably discharged in November, 1955 and returned to Cincinnati, Ohio where he began a recording career with King Records.
 In June 1956, he wrote and recorded the rockabilly hit "Peg Pants" at King.
 The B-side of the record, "You're Gonna Like Me Baby" also had some radio success.

-Beach continued writing songs and performing until 1962 when his wife at the time was diagnosed with Multiple Sclerosis.
-After leaving the music business to focus on his family and the care of his wife, he became a successful business owner in Cincinnati and the surrounding areas.
+Beach continued writing songs and performing until 1962 when his wife Barbara was diagnosed with Multiple Sclerosis.
+After leaving the music business to focus on his family and his wife's care, he became a successful business owner in Cincinnati and the surrounding areas.
 He had several retail sewing centers where he sold and repaired sewing machines and vacuum cleaners.
-The first store, located in Newport, KY, is still operating under the name "Beach's Sewing Centers".